 Teenagers (Ages 13-18)

-At the age of 13 to 18, children are more and more concerned and aware about their gender identities.
+At the age of 13 to 18, children are more and more concerned and aware of their gender identities.
 They appear more straightforward about their sexual orientation and come out confidently.
 They might come to you asking different questions.
 They might share their experience with their classmates and friends, having more open conversations about these topics.

 This is also the time to listen to and understand how teens think about LGBT people.
 However, if you are in the dark about certain things, it would be wise to keep your judgment limited about those topics.
 If your child says that their friend is lesbian or gay, you should ask them about their feelings and opinions before you express yours.